-Compare the 8 best OKR software platforms for public sector departments in 2026 — ranked on the four criteria procurement actually scores on.
+Compare the 8 best OKR software platforms for public sector in 2026 — ranked on security, FedRAMP/SOC 2, RBAC, reporting, and KPI-to-strategy alignment.

 Most OKR tools were built for SaaS sales teams.
 Public sector departments need something different: defensible audit trails, granular role-based access, multi-year strategic plan alignment, and the ability to publish KPIs to citizens — not just to a CEO.
-Across the 7,776 government strategic plans on the ClearPoint platform — managing 26,227 active projects and 2 million monthly updates — only one pattern reliably correlates with goal completion: software that connects daily KPI work to the council-approved, multi-year strategic plan.
+Across the public-sector strategic plans on the ClearPoint platform — where the average government organization tracks more than twice the volume of a private-sector one — only one pattern reliably correlates with goal completion: software that connects daily KPI work to the council-approved, multi-year strategic plan.

 Here is the 2026 ranking, evaluated on the four criteria public sector buyers actually procure on: